gus-drt/gus-drt/README.md

 <div>

-# Hi 👋, I'm Gustavo Duarte!
+# Hi, I'm Gustavo Duarte! 🚀

-I’m an Artificial Intelligence student at the Federal University of Goiás.
+I’m a passionate Artificial Intelligence student at UFG, diving deep into Natural Language Processing (NLP) and AI Agent development through innovative personal projects.
+My research focuses on pushing the boundaries of AI to create impactful solutions and advance the field.
 </div>